The Katkaris and me

 As I grew older, and went to a European school in the city, we lost contact.
 About sixty year later I visited the community again, and met the grandson of Raoji — as I have described in this story.

 During the visit I discovered something I did not know: the land on which this clan of Katkaris resided was still theoretically owned by my long gone father!
 It was registered to the name Friedel.
 Clearly he had bought the plot, in the 1940s, and allowed the Katkaris to live on it, legally.
-He gained their trust, taught them how to use guns, and taken them on his hunts.
+He gained their trust, taught them how to use guns, and had taken them on his hunts.

 Alois, seated on the right in the above picture, was the great white hunter who descended on them, coming on the big fire-train, giving them gifts, and regularly providing them with the meat they so cherished.
 That is all described in my article “Life in the jungles”.